vacp2p/rfc-index/waku/standards/core/12/filter.md

 matching _any_ filter to the client.
 The filter client SHOULD exclude any filter criteria from the request.
 The filter service node SHOULD remove any existing subscriptions for this client.
-It SHOULD respond with a success code if it successfully honored this request or an error code if not.
+It SHOULD respond with a success `status_code` if it successfully honored this request or an error `status_code` if not.

 ### Filter-Push